 - HPLMN does not have the knowledge of EACI in VPLMN: For this scenario, the AF can't interact with NEF in HPLMN.
 As defined in clauses 6.5.2.6.2 and 6.5.2.6.3, V-NEF stores the VPLMN EACI received from AF deployed in the VPLMN in V-UDR, and V-SMF subscribes from V-NEF to retrieve the VPLMN EACI.
 During the HR PDU Session establishment, the V-SMF sends the VPLMN EACI obtained from V-NEF to the H-SMF, and H-SMF decides the VPLMN ECS Address Configuration Information sent to V-SMF and then to UE according to the PLMN ID additionally.

-NOTE: It depends on the PLMN operation that the HPLMN can decide the EACI if both VPLMN and UDM provides the EACI.